Privacy & security Te tūmataitinga me te haumarutanga

 • political parties, candidates and MPs

-• Stats NZ for statistical and research purposes
+• Stats NZ for statistical and research purposes under the Data and Statistics Act 2022

-• state sector organisations.
+• state sector organisations for research purposes.

 If you’re of Māori descent, we'll ask for permission to give your information to Tūhono